Skip to content

 rumDiscardStrategy string No Discard strategy: FTRUMCacheDiscard.discard discards new data (default), FTRUMCacheDiscard.discardOldest discards old data

-rumCacheLimitCount number No Maximum number of local cached RUM entries [10_000,), default 100_000
+rumCacheLimitCount number No Maximum local cache limit for RUM entries [10_000,), default 100_000

 Log Configuration